New Entry Food Hub

 • Access to sustainably grown, local fruits and vegetables through the New Entry CSA

-• Ability for consumers to connect directly with their farmers, through newsletters, outreach, farm tours, etc.
+• Ability for consumers to connect directly with their farmers, through newsletters, outreach, and farm tours.

 World PEAS Food Hub 2017 Annual Report